- 379 Views

 4. Set Trace Level to 5

-Set in the configuration file (ars.ini) or via
+Set in the configuration file (ars.ini) or via environment:

 export ARS_TRACELEVEL=5